acoppes/acoppes/site/_drafts/test-draft.markdown

 # Background

 My experience with ECS goes back to 2010 when we started making games at Gemserk with [@rgarat](https://twitter.com/rgarat), we used [Artemis](http://entity-systems.wikidot.com/artemis-entity-system-framework) at that time for our games and even to make the port of Clash of the Olympians for mobile devices.
-Over the years I used different ECS solutions and even developed my own for [Iron Marines Invasion](https://www.ironmarinesinvasion.com/)[^1].
+Over the years I used different ECS solutions and even developed my own for [Iron Marines Invasion](https://www.ironmarinesinvasion.com/).
 For my current games I use the Community maintained fork of [LeoECS](https://github.com/LeoECSCommunity).

+_Note: For IMI I first tried used Unity ECS but it wasn’t ready at that time._

 I assume you already know about ECS but here is a great [source of information](https://github.com/SanderMertens/ecs-faq) as introduction.
 If you come from an OOP background you have to [change your mindset](https://github.com/SanderMertens/ecs-faq#how-is-ecs-different-from-oop) to maximize the value of using ECS.
 I also recommend this GDC talk about [Overwatch's ECS](https://youtu.be/zrIY0eIyqmI).

 Even though Systems implement the logic, they depend directly on which components an entity has and the data inside them.
 This means the behaviour of the game when using ECS is mostly data driven: adding or removing a component and changing its data changes which systems execute and what they do.

-To understand the examples of this blog post, I first have to tell you that I use an scripting framework similar to the [one we created at Gemserk](https://blog.gemserk.com/2011/11/13/scripting-with-artemis/)[^2].
+To understand the examples of this blog post, I first have to tell you that I use an scripting framework similar to the [one we created at Gemserk](https://blog.gemserk.com/2011/11/13/scripting-with-artemis/).
 Scripts have logic and data.
 Data can be readonly or mutable but the recommendation is to avoid the second by moving it into Components.
+Also, if no mutable data is used, Script instances can be reused between different entities.

 **Where to put the data?** By definition, we know that it should be in a Component but, should it be in only one or distributed into multiple Components?
 Should I have data in systems? what about scripts?